Nil-Store/nil-store/spec.md

 *Security intuition* – ζ<sub>p</sub> is **unknowable** until all writes of pass `p−1` complete, enforcing sequential work (§ 7.4.1).

+\#### 3.4.3 Micro‑seal profile (derivation mode, normative dial)

+Dial `micro_seal` controls localized sealing for derivation challenges.
+When `micro_seal = off` (baseline S‑512), the permutation and ζ‑derivation operate over the entire sector as specified in § 3.4.1–§ 3.4.2.

+When `micro_seal = row` (optional profile for PoDE enablement), the sealing transform is localized per 2 MiB row tile:

+- Domain separation: All Blake2s invocations used to derive PRP keys and ζ include the row index `i` as an explicit little‑endian field.
+- PRP scope: The Feistel permutation in § 3.4.1 is applied over the set of chunk indices belonging to row `i` only; no cycle‑walk is introduced.
+- ζ derivation: Replace `ζ_p` with `ζ_{p,i} := BLAKE2s-256("NIL_SEAL_ZETA" ‖ salt ‖ u8(p) ‖ u32_le(i) ‖ ChunkDigest_{p-1,i})[0..4)` using the Merkle root restricted to row `i`.

+This dial is intended solely to enable fast, row‑local derivations required by § 4.2.2 without altering baseline S‑512 behavior.
+Profiles enabling `micro_seal = row` MUST publish Annex A/B KATs showing identical digest roots to baseline for `micro_seal = off` when § 4 is not in linking/derivation mode.

 \### 3.5 Gaussian Noise Compression

 For every 2 KiB window **W** (post‑transform):